Drum Transcription: “Good Times Bad Times” — John Bonham with Led Zeppelin

 Posted on July 26, 2020

 Welcome to the blog!
 I have a lot of things to share on my site, and I’ll kick things off with sheet music for the classic “Good Times Bad Times”.
-Most of the really famous licks are pretty well–known, but since it’s such a revered tune I took a detailed look.
-I don’t have a lot of full–length transcriptions, but with songs like this that are under three minutes, it’s not too difficult.
+Most of the really famous licks from this song are already pretty well–known, but since it’s such a revered tune I took a detailed look anyway.
+I don’t have a lot of full–length transcriptions, but with songs like this that are under three minutes, it’s not too difficult of a project.

 More interesting to me is the cowbell playing in the first verse.
 Listen very closely — it may seem like Bonham is playing steady 8ths, but he actually throws in these 16th note licks, played as triple and quintuple strokes.
 Check out what's happening at measure 7:

 It’s very easy to miss, but it’s there.
 I can’t think of any other Zeppelin tune where Bonham takes this approach with the right hand.
 The closest that comes to mind is during “Ten Years Gone”, shortly after the guitar solo.
-Even more curious is how Bonham only really does this during the first verse of “Good Times Bad Times”, as he dials it back during the rest of the tune.
+Even more curious is how Bonham only really does this during the first verse of the song, as he dials it back during the rest of the tune.